 - mlenze munye (2)

-- the greatest cross in africa (1)
+- what is circle cross in Africa?
+(1)

 - south african name for heru (1)

 - One Legged god of Swazis (1)

 - Mlente munye (1)

 - credo mutwa the thing called the cross (1)

 - credo mutwa cross (1)